microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ## Test the project in the cloud

-- Go to "App Management" in your Azure Spring Cloud cluster
+- Go to "App Management" in your Azure Spring Cloud cluster.
   - Verify that `weather-service` has a `Discovery status` which says `UP(1),DOWN(0)`.
-This shows that it is correctly registered in Eureka
+This shows that it is correctly registered in Eureka.
-  - Select `weather-service` to have more information on the microservice
+  - Select `weather-service` to have more information on the microservice.
-- Copy/paste the "Test Endpoint" that is provided
+- Copy/paste the "Test Endpoint" that is provided.

 You can now use cURL to test the `/weather/city` endpoint.
 For example, to test for `Paris, France` city, append to the end of the test endpoint: `/weather/city?name=Paris%2C%20France`.